-- The following devices are prohibited on the Elizabethtown College net work unless they have been installed or approved by the ITS Department: Wireless access points, DNS and DDNS devices, DHCP servers, network/port scanners, packet sniffing tools or network data capture applications, modems, network routers, VPN servers, patch cables connected from room to room or patch cables exceeding 25 feet in length.
+- The following devices are prohibited on the Elizabethtown College net work unless they have been installed or approved by the ITS Department: Wireless access points, DNS and DDNS devices, DHCP servers, network/port scanners, packet sniffing tools or network data capture applications, modems, network routers, wireless printer, VPN servers, patch cables connected from room to room or patch cables exceeding 25 feet in length.

 - Campus users may request permission from the ITS network staff to connect network switches/hubs, NAT devices, proxy servers, and firewall devices by contacting the ITS Department at firstname.lastname@example.org.

 Electronic communications, including electronic mail, mailboxes, Internet, and contents created or stored on the College's computer/network related equipment, are the sole property of Elizabethtown College.
 Use of the College's computer/network related equipment is a privilege, not a right, and activities that may be acceptable on your personal home account may not be acceptable when using the College equipment/network.
 Furthermore, all contents on College's computer/network related equipment and network are subject to the College's policies as well as federal, state, and local laws and regulations.

 System administrators may require access to otherwise personal files maintained on the campus network as part of regular system maintenance and back-ups, to periodically verify that software and hardware are working correctly, to look for particular kinds of data or software (such as computer viruses), or to audit the use of university resources.
 In undertaking these efforts, however, IT staff do not access the contents of the communications.